- City Activities and Info

 In recent years, fireworks have been one of the leading causes of serious injuries that require emergency treatment in a hospital ER.
 Fireworks can cause severe burns, fractures or scars, and can even result in death or life-long disfigurement.
 The thousands of serious injuries that occur each year typically involve damage to the eyes, head or hands, with the risk of fireworks-related injuries highest for children 5 - 14.
 Even though novelty fireworks, such as fountains and sparklers, are assumed to be "safe", they can reach temperatures of more than 1,000° F, and account for 36% of all emergency room fireworks-related injuries.
 These types of fireworks are also illegal in the City of Chesapeake.

-There are safer alternatives to using fireworks on the Fourth of July.
+There are safer alternatives to using fireworks on Fourth of July.
 Public fireworks displays can be the safest and smartest, and are often the most economical, fireworks alternative.
-The City of Chesapeake hosts a free public fireworks display every Fourth of July.
+The City of Chesapeake hosts “Celebrate Freedom” a free public firework display for the Fourth of July.
+(Note: $5 on-site parking fee.)

 Due to the dangers and risks associated with fireworks, nearly all types of fireworks are illegal in the City of Chesapeake.
-For more information about fireworks facts, safety tips, as well as fireworks laws, please contact the Chesapeake Fire Prevention Division at 757-382-6566
+For more information about fireworks facts, safety tips, and fireworks laws, please contact the Community Risk Reduction Division at 757-382-6566.